 The actual cattle working will be timed.
-Timing will begin after the cattle processing plan is approved by the judges.
+Timing will begin after the cattle processing plan is approved by the judges, and contestants have been given the ok to begin.
 Time will account for 10% of the score.

 There is a total possible score of 100 points at each REGIONAL CONTEST.
 Any ties will be broken with the score from cattle processing plan category.
 If a tie still exists, the following will be used to break the tie in the order they appear: actual working time; safety; handling; implants; clostridial vaccine; respiratory vaccine; tags; and deworming.